cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 PLAYER_CLASS_ALCHEMIST         = 604,
 ~~~

-Also, I'm reversing CIS Region version game, so it doesn't have Holy-Knight new warrior sub-class or new class assassins but engine contains data for them because they are sure going to be added in future.
+Also, I'm reversing CIS Region version game (Its approx 1 year behind of Korea Region version), so it doesn't have Holy-Knight new warrior sub-class or new class assassins but engine contains data for them because they are sure going to be added in future.

 So, what else we can see?